ivan-markov-666/custom-robot-framework/README.md

 ## About
-That repository contains custom boilerplate, that uses Robot Framework.
-It can be used for a one good start for every one project.
+That repository contains a custom boilerplate, that uses Robot Framework.
+It can be used as a good start for every project.
-There is one test that shows best practices for automation testing including POM design pattern, randomly selected data for check boxes, radio buttons, drop-down lists, etc. and many more... for more details read that file.
+There is one test that shows best practices for automation testing including POM design pattern, randomly selected data for checkboxes, radio buttons, drop-down lists, etc. and many more... for more details read that file.

 ## Structure
 ### Custom Keywords